 While customization may seem attractive, it can lead to significant complications.
 Customizations often require additional resources, extend timelines, and make future updates and maintenance more challenging.

 Focus on leveraging the software's built-in capabilities and adapt your processes where possible.
-Minimizing customization helps maintain the software’s integrity and ensures that future upgrades remain compatible.
+Minimizing customization helps maintain the software’s integrity and ensures that future upgrades remain compatible, especially when using Sage 300 CRE accounting software or similar platforms.

 6. Take Process Change Head-On (Process)